A Servant Heart

 To serve others well, we need to be in close relationship with Jesus.
 Walk with Him daily, listen for His voice, and let Him guide you.
 It is in striving to be like Him that we serve best.

 Have you felt the pull of God’s invitation to serve in His name?
 It’s what He made you for!
 In whatever way you serve, do it for the glory of God.
-And may you hear “Well done, good and faithful servant!
-Come and share in your Master’s joy.”
-Amen and Amen!
+And may you hear “Well done, good and faithful servant!… Enter into the joy of your master.”
+Matthew 25:23 ESV.

 Blessings!